 180g full fat cream cheese

 Deep in the Lancashire countryside on the A6 between bustling Preston and the pretty old market town of Garstang is a fabulous garden centre (complete with cool, giant flower head urinals in the gents for the fella’s to wee elegantly into) that makes the most delicious cakes, cookies and scones.
-It’s one of our favourite places to visit when the Husband gets his ‘Alan Titchmarsh hat’...Read Full Post »
+It’s one of our favourite places to visit when...Read Full Post »

 As a child growing up in the seventies I ate school dinners on a very regular basis, unless I went on a school trip then mushy white bread pilchard and vinegar sandwiches in a plastic Tupperware box were mandatory.

-Although I loved the savoury main meals my favourite course had to be the puddings and I was one of the rare students that loved the thick, rubbery skin from the top of the custard and was always pushed to t...Read Full Post »
+Although I loved the savoury main meals my favourite course had to be the puddings and I was one of the rare students that loved the t...Read Full Post »

 You can never have enough brownie recipes, and this one is particularly good with soft nuggets of golden caramel under a luscious cheesecake and banana chip topping. serve warm with creamy vanilla ice-cream and some hot caramel sauce.....